EndrisMoh/alx-low_level_programming/README.md

-This Repo is all about direcotries for Low level programming courses.
+This Repo is all about directories for Low level programming courses.